A Clear Vision

 Named Endowed Research Funds ($100,000 - $150,000).
 Endowed research funds advance the most innovative projects, provide seed money for new ventures, and allow matching funds as required by private and public grants.
 Private gifts are needed to provide dedicated time to work on research projects because, unlike many peer institutions, UNC-Chapel Hill provides very few paid research sabbaticals for tenured faculty members.

-For more information about supporting new research, please contact Kyle Gray, Director of Development for the Department of Allied Health Sciences, at 919.966.3352 or firstname.lastname@example.org.
+For more information about supporting new research, please contact Stephanie Phipps, the assistant director of development for the Department of Allied Health Sciences, at 919.966.3352 or firstname.lastname@example.org.

 We are committed to bringing the most outstanding students from North Carolina and the nation to the Carolina campus.
 This commitment enables us to produce some of the brightest allied health professionals and leaders.
-AHS competes for the best students, who often base their selection on the availability of scholarships and fellowships.
-The Department has a limited number of scholarships and graduate fellowships, while our peer institutions have increased their numbers and amounts.
+The DAHS competes for the best students, who often base their selection on the availability of scholarships and fellowships.
+The department has a limited number of scholarships and graduate fellowships while our peer institutions have increased their numbers and amounts.
 We need your help in these areas to attract and enroll the best students:

 Named Endowed Scholarships ($100,000).
-Scholarships allow AHS to attract elite students from the United States and around the world to study in Chapel Hill.
-Our Department is losing many talented students to programs that can better meet their financial needs.
+Scholarships allow the DAHS to attract elite students from the United States and around the world to study in Chapel Hill.

 Named Endowed Graduate Fellowships ($300,000).
 Fellowships allow more students to share in the thrill of discovery in the classroom and to take part in unique research, laboratory, and field work experiences.

-For more information about supporting students, please contact Kyle Gray, Director of Development for the Department of Allied Health Sciences, at 919.966.3352 or email@example.com.
+For more information about supporting students, please contact Stephanie Phipps, assistant director of development for the Department of Allied Health Sciences, at 919.966.3352 or email@example.com.